Marine primary production: Cyanobacteria

-The tiny marine cyanobacterium Prochlorococcus, discovered in 1986, forms today part of the base of the ocean food chain and accounts for more than half the photosynthesis of the open ocean and an estimated 20% of the oxygen in the Earth's atmosphere.
+The tiny marine cyanobacterium Prochlorococcus, discovered in 1986, forms part of the base of the ocean food chain.
+The cyanobacterium accounts for more than half the photosynthesis of the open ocean and an estimated 20% of the oxygen in the Earth's atmosphere.
 It is possibly the most plentiful genus on Earth: a single millilitre of surface seawater may contain 100,000 cells or more.

 Originally, biologists thought cyanobacteria was algae, and referred to it as "blue-green algae".
 The more recent view is that cyanobacteria are bacteria, and hence are not even in the same Kingdom as algae.
 Most authorities exclude all prokaryotes, and hence cyanobacteria from the definition of algae.